 Pacific Science CenterBringing science to life.

-Calendar Of Science – July
+Calendar Of Science – August

 Every month, Pacific Science Center publishes a Calendar of Science, a compendium of science facts to add a little knowledge to your daily routine.
 Read on and discover a few things you may not have known.
 If you would like to receive a daily dose of science, subscribe to Calendar of Science on Twitter.
 Have a comment or question?
 Please drop us a line.
 Remember, life’s boring without discovery.

 Aug 1, 1774- Joseph Priestley, an English chemist, identified a gas which he called “dephlogisticated air” later known as oxygen.

 Aug 2, 1820- Birthday: John Tyndall, demonstrated scattering of light by atmospheric particles & absorption of infrared radiation by gases.

 Aug 3, 1908- A nearly complete skeleton of a Neanderthal was found in cave in France, by Amédée and Jean Bouyssonie.

 Aug 4, 1922- Telephone service in the United States and Canada was silent for one minute at sunset to mark the funeral of Graham Bell.

 Aug 5, 1973- Mars 6, also known as 3MP No.50P, was launched by Soviet Union using a Proton-K carrier rocket to explore Mars.